Richmond Dry Garden

 - Mixed Perennial Border

-The garden is tended by the volunteers of the UC Master Gardener Program of Contra Costa County.
+The garden is normally tended by the volunteers of the UC Master Gardener Program of Contra Costa County.
 We are out working in the garden every Friday from 9:00 am until 12:30 pm.
 You're welcome to stop by and chat.

 Currently, the garden is a shell of its former glory.
 During the years leading up its adoption by the UC Master Gardener Program, invasive and pervasive weeds had taken over the garden.